Road America: 2015 CCR Tifosi Challenge red flag wreck

 During the Pirelli World Challenge weekend, drivers Steve Hill and Jim Booth were involved in an intense battle for first.
 The drivers contacted each other heading towards turn 5, causing Jim Booth to go airborne into the catch fence at 150 mph.
 This caused significant damage to the fence throwing debris into the spectator area.
 Booth's car was completely destroyed while Hill was able to continue the race with minor damage.
 Neither of the drivers, personnel, or spectators were injured during the incident.

 Lap records

-The official lap record for Road America is 1:41.874, set by Alex Zanardi in the 1998 Texaco/Havoline 200, while the unofficial all-time track record is 1:39.866, set by Dario Franchitti during the qualifying of the 2000 Motorola 220.
-As of August 2022, the fastest official race lap records at Road America for different classes are listed as:
+The official lap record for Road America is 1:39.866, set by Dario Franchitti during the qualifying of the 2000 Motorola 220 while the race lap record is 1:41.874, set by Alex Zanardi in the 1998 Texaco/Havoline 200.
+As of August 2025, the fastest official race lap records at Road America for different classes are listed as: